tg222eu/KattastrofenCTF/README.md

         print(removedDots)
         newFile.write(removedDots)

 We now have a file in hex value.
-We can convert it to readable text from cyberchef.
+We can convert it "from hex" in cyberchef.
+The new text give us size: 378880, md5: 9d9b374c33a8672f8f8f1af871d7d04f and all the encrypted data.

 We now have the encrypted data.
-By using cyberchef we can decrypt the data by using "from base64" and use the key in XOR.
-The MD5
+By using cyberchef we can decrypt the data by using "from base64" and use the key found in the script in XOR.
+The MD5 matches

+Downloading the file as tar, opening it up and we find it contains a PDF file.
+Opening the PDF file contain a picture of flag nr 2.

+Flagga2{every_day_is_caturday}